 In November 2019, Proud Baggies decided to mark the annual Stonewall Rainbow Laces campaign by creating a piece of Fan Art in the form of a mosaic.

 Stonewall’s Rainbow Laces campaign is designed to raise awareness of LGBT+ inclusivity in sport.
-There are countless examples where LGBT+ people feel isolated and often hide their true selves whilst participating or watching sport at all levels.
+There are countless examples where LGBTQ+ people feel isolated and often hide their true selves whilst participating or watching sport at all levels.

 In elite men’s football, this is particularly acute with homophobic incidents at games on the rise and a lack of out gay role models in the game.
 Whilst it is true that attitudes are changing both on and off the pitch there remains a clear and obvious environment in which players and spectators find it difficult to be ‘out’.

 Key to the campaign is encouraging non-LGBTQ+ allies to show their support for the LGBTQ+ community.